ShiftyChesh/UnrealModSkeletonFixer/README.md

    This is currently being worked on as a feature

 - Q: How come the animations I patched in with the skeleton look wrong?
-  - A: Fixing the mod skeleton breaks the animations that use it for the same reason that it fixes the skeleton for use on the original animations.
-  The feature to also fix custom animations linked to the skeleton is currently in progress (this also means adding custom animations without patching the skeleton in the future)
+  - A: This mod should automatically fix animations added as long as the skeleton file they use is also cooked. if this is not the case please leave an issue
 - Q: If I have other questions/comments/concerns, how do I contact you?
   - A: Currently the best chance is on the Palworld Discord, look for the username Shifty